JayMartMedia/patient-js/README.md

 # Starting the application

-1. Clone each of the repositoris listed above
+1. Clone each of the repositories listed above
 2. In the patient-infrastructure project
     1. Run the `./start-service.sh` script to start the PostgreSQL docker container and create the initial database
     2. Start nginx using the nginx.conf file in the project `nginx -c $(pwd)/nginx.conf`